 We recently reviewed its Dual Monitor Docking Station (2022), but found it to be aging compared to its other products.

 However, if you're sporting a Thunderbolt 4 laptop like the latest Dell XPS 13, keep an eye out for the Kensington SD5700T Thunderbolt 4 Dock and Anker Apex Thunderbolt 4 Docking Station.
 They even top our list of best docking stations for Dell XPS laptops.

 If you're after the best docking stations for MacBook, we've got you covered.
 For all other docking stations, read on.

 The best laptop docking stations you can buy today

-See our full Plugable USB-C Triple Display Dock review
+See our full Plugable USB-C Triple 4K Display Docking Station review

 Is the Anker Apex Thunderbolt 4 Docking Station too ahead of the curve?
 Yes, but it’s also a versatile hub that can improve your current work setup while helping you prepare for the next generation of laptops set to become the norm.
 Its Thunderbolt 4 ports are convenient and speedy, while the 12-in-1 hub’s other ports allow you to charge and connect plenty of PC accessories and monitors.

 Anker’s dock is let down by an expensive $300 price point for a device that can’t be fully utilized without a Thunderbolt 4-supported laptop.
 However, give this suitcase imposter some time and it’s sure to shine.
 For those looking for a Thunderbolt 4 docking station at a more affordable price while sacrificing extra ports, check out our review of the Anker PowerExpand 5-in-1 Thunderbolt 4 Mini Dock.